 Liz Znidersic, a CSU Masters graduate and a DE student from Tasmania is supervised by Professor David Watson and co-supervised by Professor John Woinarski from Charles Darwin University.
-Her research is contributing to the ARC Discovery Project Bio-Acoustic Observatory : Engaging Birdwatchers to Monitor Biodiversity by Collarboratively Collecting and Analysing Big Audio Data.
-She is looking at the detectability of cryptic birds (Lewin's rail and other rail species) to assist with conservation/management options.
+Her research contributed to the ARC Discovery Project Bio-Acoustic Observatory : Engaging Birdwatchers to Monitor Biodiversity by Collarboratively Collecting and Analysing Big Audio Data.
+She looked at the detectability of cryptic birds (Lewin's rail and other rail species) to assist with conservation/management options.
 This project is aligned with the Biodiversity Conservation research theme.

 Samantha Strong was supervised by A/Prof Catherine Allan.
 Her PhD, Exploring Paradoxes of Native Vegetation Management in the Context of Bushfire in South East Australia in the 21st Century explored a range of paradoxes associated with complex native vegetation management issues following wildfires in Victoria and the ACT.
 Two major 21st century bushfires in south-east Australia were explored to better understand Australia's paradoxical vegetation management.
 Findings show that societal narratives use particular types of language to construct and share meaning after each bushfire.
 Our knowledge about the environment is particularly shaped by mythical framing of environmental risk and control.
 Understanding and re-framing contradictory and politically divisive depictions of native vegetation and bushfire can lead to improved environmental and social outcomes.
 Samantha graduated in 2017.
 Her project was aligned with the Woody Regrowth in Rural Landscapes SRA.

 Saideepa (Deepa) Kumar completed her PhD in February 2016.
 Her supervisors were Prof Allan Curtis, Dr Paul Humphries, Dr Emily Mendham and Dr Wendy Merritt (ANU).
 Deepa's PhD examined the contemporary topic of the management of environmental water in the Murray-Darling Basin in Australia.
 Deepa's research commenced in 2012 as part of a National Centre for Groundwater Research and Training (NCGRT) project and was aligned with the Social Research for Natural Resource Management SRA.

 Wayne Deans was supervised by Dr Digby Race, Institute adjunct Barney Foran and Dr Mark Howden (Chief Research Scientist, CSIRO Climate Adaptation Flagship) began his PhD in February 2010.
 His topic was "Trees as Redundant Patterns."
 Wayne graduated in 2015.